bitburner-official/bitburner-src/doc/source/basicgameplay/terminal.rst

 Installs a backdoor on the current server.
 Root access is required to do this.

 Servers will give different bonuses when you install a backdoor.
-This can pass faction tests or give bonsues such as discounts from companies.
+This can pass faction tests or give bonuses such as discounts from companies.

 buy
 ^^^